-Does receiving penalty points affect naturalisation?
+Does receiving penalty points or driving offences affect UK naturalisation and citizenship?

 Receiving points could impact on an indefinite leave to remain or naturalisation application as it could call in to question an applicant’s good character – which is an essential part of obtaining British citizenship.